-Many insurers have not yet decided if or how they will cover the costs of these CGRP inhibitors.
-If you are prescribed a CGRP inhibitor, each pharmaceutical company is offering financial assistance programs to help cover the costs.
-Each program is different and various programs exist to support patients with private or public insurance, as well as the uninsured.
+Most insurance companies have added at least one or two of these CGRP inhibitors to the list of medicines they cover, but individual patients are still struggling to get the insurers to approve coverage of their prescribed CGRP inhibitor.
+Each pharmaceutical company is offering financial assistance programs to help cover and/or to help cover the cost of high copays.
+Each program is different and various programs exist to support patients with private, goverment-funded insurance, as well as the uninsured.

 To help patients understand each program, the Coalition For Headache And Migraine Patients (CHAMP) has created Financial Assistance Guides for the three CGRP inhibitors.
 These guides have not been produced or approved by the medication manufacturers.
 CHAMP is not endorsing the use of any CGRP inhibitor over another, nor promoting the use of this new class of preventive medications for everyone with migraine disease.
 Every patient needs to consult their healthcare provider to determine if CGRP inhibitors are right for you.

-I Have Been Prescribed Emgality™.
-What Financial Assistance Programs Exits To Help Me?
+I Have Been Prescribed Emgality.
+What Financial Assistance Programs Exists To Help Me?

 I Have a Private/Commercial Insurance Plan